Sir Philip Charles Calderwood Henderson Durham

 After returning to England he was appointed to the West Africa-bound frigate Unicorn Prize 20, Captain Charles Stirling, but he failed to take up this posting due to health reasons and instead travelled to France with his friend, the future Admiral Sir Peter Halkett, where he remained for the next two years.
 In 1786 he joined the Salisbury 50, Captain Erasmus Gower, flying the broad pennant of Commodore John Elliot who had become the governor and commander-in-chief designate for Newfoundland, and he also served under Elliot as his signal lieutenant aboard the Barfleur 98, Captain Robert Carthew Reynolds, during the Spanish Armament of 1790.

 On 12 November 1790 Durham was promoted commander, and he assumed the acting captaincy of the Daphne 20 bound for Barbados and then to Jamaica with despatches.
-After arriving at the latter island in January 1791 he transferred to the sloop Cygnet 18, and he sailed back to England in December with news of the slave uprising on the French territory of Saint-Domingue, the modern day Haiti.
+After arriving at the latter island in January 1791 he exchanged with the promoted Captain Alan Hyde Gardner into the sloop Cygnet 18, and he sailed back to England in December with news of the slave uprising on the French territory of Saint-Domingue, the modern day Haiti

 Upon joining the Spitfire 8 in February 1793, Durham took her to sea on the 12th and a day later captured the privateer cutter Afrique, which was the first vessel to be taken in the war against revolutionary France after just twelve days of conflict.
 To honour this capture Lloyds of London awarded him a hundred guinea plate.
 He also managed to destroy two sloops and a privateer off Dieppe on 19 February, and engaged a further two brigs before being forced out to sea by the fort at Cherbourg on 27 April.
 Somewhat patriotically he donated his several thousand pounds of prize-money to his brother for the formation of a regiment, but when the repayment was eventually made it was to a banking-house which soon failed and left him totally out of pocket.